khulnasoft/khulnasoft/doc/dev/background-information/web/temporary_settings.md

 ## Difference between temporary settings, site settings, and localStorage

-Site settings are the primary way to handle settings in Sourcegraph.
+Site settings are the primary way to handle settings in Khulnasoft.
 They are accessible as global site settings, org settings, and user settings.
 Meanwhile, localStorage is a way of storing settings directly in the browser.
 These are the primary differences between temporary settings, site settings, and localStorage: